 - Economically disadvantaged as per the NSYED Income Eligibility Criteria

-Summer STEP offers students a one-week learning opportunity through classroom instruction, educational field trips and mentoring by Union College students.
-Students attend workshops presented by Union College faculty and local professionals on a variety of STEM topics.
+Summer STEP offers students a learning opportunity through classroom instruction, hands on activities, educational field trips, and mentoring by Union College students.
+Students will also attend workshops presented by Union College faculty and local professionals on a variety of STEM topics.
+This is a day program experience and will run during weekdays.

 Academic Year STEP